 3. Need vs Want

-To be completely honest with you, most of the goods that I’ve acquired in my life are the results of my desire to want something and not because I need it.
-Yes, I had a dozen bags, each served a specific purpose, and when there’s sale, I still shopped for bags even if I knew I didn’t need a new one.
-That was me a couple of years ago when I was still living with my parents and didn’t have to worry about paying a mortgage, electricity bills, etc. All the money that I had I could buy anything that I want.
+To be completely honest with you, most of the goods that I’ve acquired in my life are the result of my desire to want something and not because I need it.
+Yes, I had a dozen of bags, each served a specific purpose, and when there was a sale, I still shopped for bags even if I knew I didn’t need a new one.
+That was me a couple of years ago when I was still living with my parents and didn’t have to worry about paying a mortgage, electricity bills, etc. With all the money that I had I could buy anything that I wanted.
 Even now, I purchase things that I don’t necessary need.
-However, asking myself the question “Do I need it?” everytime I’m tempted to buy something for no good reason, has helped me save a lot of money.
+However, asking myself the question “Do I need it?”, every time I’m tempted to buy something for no good reason, has helped me save a lot of money.
 And now that Timon is in my life, considering his opinion is of tremendous help (Well, I don’t really have a choice, do I?).

 We all have different ways of saving and spending money, but when you’re in a relationship and you want it to work, it’s important that the both of you have similar views on the topic.
 I hope this has encouraged you to take your finance into your hands.
 Be in control of your money.
 Don’t let it consume and dictate your life!